Best of Ethiopia Safari in 10 days

 Drive to Mago National Park and visit the Mursi tribe.
 In the afternoon, drive to Turmi and if the day is Tuesday or Saturday visit Dimeka market.

-Activities & services: Mago National Park, Mursi Village, Accommodation on BB basis at Turmi Lodge.
+Activities & services: Mago National Park, Mursi Village, Accommodation on a BB basis at Turmi Lodge.

 Turmi – This small market town in southwestern Ethiopia functions as a central transport hub as well as an important meeting point for the area’s weekly Monday market.
 The local Hamer inhabitants of the surrounding villages flock here to buy and sell local produce and handicrafts.
 Visitors to the area can enjoy culturally fascinating guided tours of the surrounding villages.